HaoranZhengRaul/haoranzhengraul.github.io/README.md

 Motivated **AI researcher** ([LinkedIn](https://www.linkedin.com/in/haoran-zheng-04a9551ba/)) with a focus on Explainable AI.
 Current Research Assistant at [Epley Lab](https://www.nicholasepley.com/).
 Graduated with an **M.S. in Data Science** from **the University of Chicago** with a 4.0 GPA.
 Earned bachelor’s degrees in **Economics, Finance, and History** as a triple major at The Ohio State University.
 Experienced in teaching roles across STEM fields, including Statistics.
-Recipient of [the Pace Setters Awards](https://fisher.osu.edu/about/awards/pace-setters).
+Recipient of the[Pace Setters Awards](https://fisher.osu.edu/about/awards/pace-setters).

 ---